GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Problem Statement and Challenges in Forecasting Graph-based Time-Dependent Data

-The third challenge is to account for \textit{auxiliary information} that can augment existing data used for forecasting.
-Some auxiliary information may impact the evolution of graph-based time-dependent data.
-Accounting for such information helps improve the accuracy of forecasting.
-We illustrate this with the taxi demand around the Javits Center, a major convention center in New York City.
-Fig.~\ref{fig:temperature_impact} shows the impact of weather (temperature) on the average hourly taxi demand between January 1, 2009 and June 30, 2016, for different hours of the day.
-We can see that when there is notable taxi demand (e.g., $>$ 20), a decrease in temperature leads to an increase in the taxi demand, which may be because colder weather encourages people to choose more convenient ways of travel (e.g., taxi).
-Major exogenous factors like weather can cause taxi demand changes (but these exogenous factors are not included in the taxi demand dataset).
-Models need to consider them as helpful auxiliary information for better predicting taxi demand.
+The third challenge involves incorporating auxiliary information that can enhance the data used for forecasting.
+An example is the impact of weather on taxi demand around the Javits Center, a major convention center in New York City.
+Figure~\ref{fig:temperature_impact} shows how temperature variations influenced the average hourly taxi demand across various hours of the day.
+Notably, taxi demand increases when temperatures drop, possibly because colder weather encourages people to opt for taxis.
+Incorporating such significant external factors like weather, which may not be directly reflected in the primary data, is crucial for enhancing the accuracy of forecasting.